-- The state diagram in Figure 1 illustrates the abstract behavior of the protocol between a coordinator and a participant.
-The agreement coordination state reflects what each participant knows of their relationship at a given point in time.
+The state diagram in Figure 1 illustrates the abstract behavior of the protocol between a coordinator and a participant.
+The states in the Figure 1 reflect the view an individual participant or coordinator has of its state in the protocol at a given point in time.
 As messages take time to be delivered, the views of the coordinator and a participant may temporarily differ.
-Omitted are details such as resending of messages or the exchange of - 231 error messages due to protocol error. - 232 Participants register for this protocol using the following protocol identifier:
+Omitted are details such as resending of messages or the exchange of error messages due to protocol error.
+Refer to Appendix B: State Tables for the Agreement Protocols for a detailed description of this protocol.

-233 http://docs.oasis-open.org/ws-tx/wsba/2006/06/ParticipantCompletion
+- 208 Participants that register for this protocol MUST use the following protocol identifier: - 209 http://docs.oasis-open.org/ws-tx/wsba/2006/06/ParticipantCompletion